mascaldotfr/CoRT/api/bin/warstatus/stats/README.md

 This directory includes the necessary code used to generate statistics.

-`generate.py` is called by `../warstatus.py`.
-It writes new events in a sqlite3 database `../../var/events.sqlite`.
-It generates a small JSON report called `statistics.json` and big JSON one `allevents.json` containing a dump of the events the last 3 days if any change happened since the last run.
-The default output directory is `../../var` and can be modified in `../warstatus.py`.
+`generate.php` is called by `../warstatus.php`.
+It add new events in a sqlite3 database `../../var/events.sqlite`.
+It generates a small JSON report called `statistics.json` and big JSON one `allevents.json`, containing a dump of the events the last 14 days if any change happened since the last run.
+The default output directory is `../../var` and can be modified in `../warstatus.php`.

 On top of the generated files, pre compressed gzip files are generated.
 Please see you web server documentation if you don't know how to activate the serving